1337erik/expression-parser/README.md

 You simply add an equation in the input on the bottom of the equations list.
 Once you press enter, or click the save-button, you will have added a new equation to the database.
 Afterwards, you can edit and/or delete the equation by using the commands on screen.

+You will notice that there is real-time updating when you are editing an existing expression, that is due to the nature of vue and vuex's reactivity - and also the fact that the processing for the functions is being done client-side in vue as opposed to server-side in laravel.
+This is on purpose because I feel as if the business logic for calculating the expression's values is more appropriately placed client-side, using the server for simple persistence and user-authentication.